AnyChart/docs.anychart.com/Basic_Charts_Types/JumpLine_Chart.md

 And here is a result - March is the most profitable month and we are showing this on the chart:

-{sample}BCT\_JumpLine\_Chart\_10{sample}
+{sample}BCT\_JumpLine\_Chart\_09{sample}

 ## Visualization

 This section gives an overview of making custom visualization of your chart.

-At first, let's creat e a simple style.
+At first, let's create a simple style.

 ### Basic Sample

 Now, let's look how to create a simple style and apply it to the chart.
-A style consists of several elements, such as stroke colors in all states, marker shape, color and size in all states, etc.
+A style consists of several elements, such as stroke colors in all states, marker shape, color and size in all states, etc. - so basically, style is a composition of all features described before.

 ```
-  // line settings
-  series2.stroke(
-    // set line color
-    "#025669",
-    // set line size
-    4
-  );

-  // line settings in hovered state
+  // stroke settings
-  series.hoverStroke(
-    // set line color
-    "#04a7cc",
-    // set line size
-    4
-  );
+  series.stroke("#025669", 4);
+  series.hoverStroke("#04a7cc", 4);

   var markers = series.markers();
-  // enables markers
+  // enable markers
   markers.enabled(true);
   // set marker type
   markers.type("star5");